 Opening your kids’ minds to new foods is so important, but new foods can be scary.
 All the different colors and textures, unfamiliar smells or tastes, and sometimes they just don’t look good.
 So what can you do to encourage new foods around your picky eaters without starting a meltdown?
 Take a look at our favorite tips to make food a little more interesting for your kids.

 Offer the new food with foods you know your kids like.
 When you introduce something alongside foods that your kid knows they like, they’re more open to trying the new food.
-According to Katrina Anderson, a Family Life Educator with Sanford CHILD Services, offering the new food more than once can also encourage your kids to try it.
+According to Katrina Lien, Sanford fit’s Program Development Specialist, offering the new food more than once can also encourage your kids to try it.
 It can often take multiple attempts, sometimes as many as 15 attempts, before they decide whether they truly like the new food or not.

 Make foods interesting and fun.
-Color and texture can play a big role in whether or not a kid likes new foods.
+Color and texture can play a big role in whether a kid likes new foods.
 They may find new foods more appealing if those foods are perceived as fun.
 Serving foods that can be served in fun shapes or are brightly colored can help encourage interest.
-For example, broccoli and cauliflower looks like trees.
+For example, broccoli and cauliflower look like trees.
 Or use a cookie cutter to make a cucumber slice look like a flower!
-Learn more about intriguing picky eaters with this article.
+Learn more about intriguing picky eaters with a fun activity in this article.

 Enjoy a “family-style” meal.
 Family-style meals are a lot like Thanksgiving dinners.
 Place different foods in serving dishes and set them on the table for everyone to serve themselves.
 It’s a great opportunity for children to watch their family eat.
 According to Annie Jacobson, a dietitian manager with Sanford Health, children benefit greatly from seeing their parents or siblings choose and consume healthy foods.
 During family-style meals, try to follow the MyPlate Meal routine which includes at least one vegetable, fruit, protein, dairy, and whole grains to ensure a well-balanced meal for all.